Does any of this sound familiar?

 I can handle special needs but I can’t handle strong willed.

 Or, at the very least, I can’t always handle my non-special needs child.
+But, then again, she has high needs.
+Just not quite like her older siblings.

 It took me awhile to come to terms with this and to also realize that I wasn’t a bad mom because of it.